Tengfei-dare/ECN_TP_biolo/README.md

 Documentation to explain the app shiny and the principe of alignment.

-Sequences datas stocked in TP-Student.\n
+Sequences datas stocked in TP-Student.

 Major code in tp-code.R